marnix/zig-stm32f3discovery-play/INFO.md

 MCU pin PE3 = CS\_I2C/SPI controls whether
 the device is in I2C or SPI mode (SPI=0, I2C=1).
-(Unknown: Alternate function for this PE pin needed?)
+Assumption: No alternate function needed (AF0) for this PE pin.

 (And SPI mode can be kept on permanently by setting bit 0x20 to 1 in SPI register 0x05, it seems.)